amgarton47/CS62data-structures/Darwin_Assignment/project/README.md

 ## Submitting your work

-1. If you decide to work with another student, then all of the work on the project must be done together.
+1. All of the work on the project must be done together with your team.
 You may not have one person work on it for a while, for example, and then have another student come in and try to fix errors.
-Thus if you are going to work on it with another student you should make sure that you can find significant periods of time in which you can work together.
+Thus, you should make sure that you can find significant periods of time in which you can work together.
+Learning community pre-determined meeting times can be a good first step but you need to schedule extra time.

 2. Double-check that your work is indeed pushed in Github!
 It is your responsibility to ensure that you do so before the deadline.
 Don't forget to commit and push your changes as you go and to edit the provided `json`.
 In particular, don't forget to put a description of the extra credit if you did extra credit.

-3. You must include in your submission a species of your own design in a file named it `lastNameOfFirstStudent_lastNameOfSecondStudent.txt`.
+3. You must include in your submission a species of your own design in a file named it `lastNameOfFirstStudent_lastNameOfSecondStudent.txt` (or third if you work in teams of three).
 It can be as simple or as complex as you like, but must use **only** the instructions specified above for creatures.
 The color must also be one of those specified in `WorldMap`.
 We will pit your creatures against each other to watch them battle for survival!
 Prizes will be awarded!
 Be sure to include your name in